JSON Diff

 What is normalized JSON diff?

-Normalized diff parses both JSON documents and reformats them to a consistent style before comparing.
-This filters out noise from key reordering and whitespace differences so the diff focuses on actual data changes.
+JSON diff normalized mode parses both JSON documents and reformats them to a consistent style before comparing.
+This filters out noise from key reordering and whitespace differences.

 When should I use raw text diff?